carolinelbp/cyclistic-bike-share/README.md

 ## 3. Bike Type Preferences - What Do They Ride?

+I found differences between users' average ride length on different bike types.
+However, in all other metrics I studied, member and casual rider behavior is very similar so there's no marketing opportunity.

-In some metrics, member and casual rider behavior is very similar.
-For example, I analysed bike type use by time of day using histograms.
+For example, I created histograms to analyse bike type use by time of day.
 Both user types prefer classic bikes during the day and switch to electrics in the early morning and evening.

-While there’s no clear marketing opportunity to act on when rider behavior aligns, I did find differences between users' average ride length.
 <br><br>